micurs/relax.js/readme.md

 npm start
 ```

-All these example start a server listening on port 3000.
+All these examples start a server listening on port 3000.

 Read more on how to use Relax.js on the [wiki](https://github.com/micurs/relax.js/wiki).